skywal38/skysite/README.md

 # skysite
-Just some HTM files i like making, Use them if you want!
+Just some HTML files i like making, Use them if you want!